 I love tees on little boys and they are so easy and perfect for summer.
 I wanted to dress one up without words, so inspired by vintage military I added a shoulder patch to a tee.
 Did you know the purpose of the original shoulder patches was to give a cushion while shooting a gun?

-1/2 to 1 yard of fabric depending on your child’s age-I used Girl Charlee’s Bright Blue and White Wide Stripe Cotton Jersey Slub Knit Fabric (which is on sale for $3.85 right now!)
+- 1/2 to 1 yard of fabric depending on your child’s age – I used Girl Charlee’s Bright Blue and White Wide Stripe Cotton Jersey Slub Knit Fabric

-1. Cut out the shirt just like you normally would.
+1. Cut out the tee just like you normally would.

 3. Pin the patch to the shirt.